ho-wan/vscode-setting-toggle/README.md

 ---
 ## Requirements

-- To toggle the setting, the setting must be in the user settings already, with the correct formatting, eg.
+- To toggle the setting, the setting must be a boolean and be in the user settings already, with the correct formatting. eg.
 ``` JSON
     "editor.codeLens": false,
 ```
-- To toggle a custom setting, the name of the custom setting must be in the user settings, with the correct formatting, eg.
+- To toggle a custom setting, set **"setting-toggle.setting:"** to the name of the custom setting in the user settings, with the correct formatting. eg.
 ``` JSON
     "setting-toggle.setting": "editor.minimap.enabled",
     "editor.minimap.enabled": false,